-FOR IMMEDIATE RELEASE Jennifer Greim, Director of External Relations JGreim@thomascole.org
+Jennifer Greim, Director of External Relations JGreim@thomascole.org

-THE THOMAS COLE NATIONAL HISTORIC SITE ANNOUNCES THE OPENING OF THE POLLINATOR PAVILION - A NEW PUBLIC ARTWORK BY INTERNATIONALLY RENOWNED CONTEMPORARY ARTISTS MARK DION AND DANA SHERWOOD
+THE THOMAS COLE NATIONAL HISTORIC SITE ANNOUNCES "THE POLLINATOR PAVILION" - A NEW PUBLIC ARTWORK BY INTERNATIONALLY RENOWNED CONTEMPORARY ARTISTS MARK DION AND DANA SHERWOOD

-The Pollinator Pavilion Provides a Fantastical Architectural Setting that Offers Miraculous Moments in which Individuals can Encounter Hummingbirds while Exploring a Nurturing Relationship with Nature
+The Pollinator Pavilion Provides a Fantastical Architectural Setting That Offers Miraculous Moments in Which Individuals Can Encounter Hummingbirds While Exploring a Nurturing Relationship with Nature

-Catskill, NY - August 11, 2020 - The Thomas Cole National Historic Site announced today the opening of The Pollinator Pavilion, a new outdoor architectural sculpture designed specifically for the Thomas Cole National Historic Site by internationally acclaimed artists Mark Dion and Dana Sherwood.
-Combining their well-known practice of making site-specific installations and their fascination with the natural world, the interactive artwork is a fantastical architectural setting in which individuals can share miraculous moments with pollinators, while exploring a nurturing relationship with nature.
+Catskill, NY - July 28, 2020 - The Thomas Cole National Historic Site announced today that it will unveil on Friday, August 7, The Pollinator Pavilion, a new outdoor architectural sculpture designed specifically for the Thomas Cole National Historic Site by internationally acclaimed artists Mark Dion and Dana Sherwood.
+Combining their well-known practice of making site-specific installations and their fascination with nature, the interactive artwork is a fantastical architectural setting in which individuals can share miraculous moments with pollinators, while exploring a nurturing relationship with nature.